emanjon/IETF-drafts/draft-mattsson-cfrg-det-sigs-with-noise-03.md

 # For discussion (to be removed in the future)

 * Ordering of the parameters dom2(F, C), Z, prefix, 000..., and PH(M) in Ed25519 and similar in Ed448 and ECDSA.
+Additionally other lengths of Z could be used, and several padding 000... could be used.

 --- back